 United Technologies Corp – $473 Million

 The government recovered $473 million against Connecticut-based contractor United Technologies for procurement fraud perpetrated against the U.S. Air Force pursuant to a contract for the production of fighter jets.
-The defendant allegedly used false statements and data to win its contract with the government, resulting in treble damages under the FCA, the largest-ever procurement fraud recovery.
+The defendant allegedly used false statements and data to win its contract with the government, resulting in treble damages under the False Claims Act, the largest-ever procurement fraud recovery.

 Ranbaxy – $500 million